 Every raw signal goes through three scores: how strong the demand is, how reachable the buyer is, and how weak the existing competition is.
 The weighted total is what you see on each idea card.

-Each brief is a clinical document: the pain itself, 3–5 quoted excerpts as evidence, the persona who buys it, existing competitors and their prices, the wedge they're missing, sample landing copy, a 3-step validation plan, and distribution channels.
+Each brief is a clinical document: the pain itself, evidence quotes with source URLs, the persona who buys it, a 3-step validation plan, and sample landing-page copy you can paste into Framer.

 Pay $3 to unlock a single brief, or subscribe to Pro for $15/mo and unlock anything in the archive.
 No hard sell — most users start with one brief, and upgrade when they hit five in a month.

 Submit the live URL on your dashboard.
-If it passes auto-validation (real domain, registered after unlock, real content), we refund the $3 to your original card via Dodo within 7 days, and your build lands in the public gallery.
+An admin reviews within 24–48 hours; on approval, the $3 refund clears via Dodo to your original card within 7 days, and your build lands in the public gallery.

 Refunds processed back to your original card.
 No out-of-band promises.